nik-maheshwari/personal-website/content/services/_index.md

 If you are interested in availing any of the above services, or anything not mentioned here but is related to `data science/programming`, contact me for a free initial consultation using the form [here]({{< ref "/#contact" >}}).
 Please provide as much information as possible and I will get back to you within 24 hours.
 If I believe I can cover what you require, I will take on the tutoring task.
 I have 100% success rate in project completions till date (I even completed my PhD thesis 1 week before the deadline!).

 #### __DISCLAIMER__
 I only tutor part-time as I have a full time job.
-Any code provided by me is for tutoring purpose only (unless the project's scope is a production level solution), and I claim no responsibility of the code's implementation in production environment.
+Any code provided by me is for tutoring purpose only, and I claim no responsibility of the code's implementation in production environment.

 As a career coach, I can't guarantee that you will land a job, but you would come out stronger!